andmos/ReadingList-Data/BookNotes/The.Blade.Itself.md

 - Some things have to be done.
 It's better to do them, than to live in the fear of them.

+- Once you've got a task to do, it's better to do it than live with the fear of it.

+- You have to learn to love the small things in life, like a hot bath.
+You have to love the small things, when you have nothing else.

+- Life – the way it really is – is a battle not between good and bad, but between bad and worse. - Joseph Brodsky

 - If a man seeks to change the world, he should first understand it.

 - Knowledge is often the antidote to fear.